• Skip to primary navigation

 It’s pretty incredible that the building is almost 1000 years old.
 Take a moment to look around and imagine how life must have been in those times.

-The Temple of Literature is opened every day of the week from 8 am until 6 pm.
+The Temple of Literature is open every day of the week from 8 am until 6 pm.
 The entrance fee is 30.000VND per person.

 Ngoc Son Temple